MartinKemei/MartinKemei/README.md

 - 🌱 I’m currently learning **SHELL, LINUX, C, && Python**

-- 👯 I’m looking to collaborate on **Nothing as for now as I am still learning**
+- 👯 I’m looking to collaborate on **Beginner frendly projects as for now as I am still learning**

 - 🤝 I’m looking for help with **Full stack development guides**